zubairashfaque/Text-Sentiment-Classification-App/README.md

 ## Acknowledgements <a name="acknowledgements"></a>

-- The sentiment analysis algorithm is based on the Naïve Bayes approach.
+- The sentiment analysis algorithm is based on the Deep Learning approach.
 - Streamlit is used for creating the user interface.
 - NLTK is used for text preprocessing.